rdtscp/ct17-18/desc/part4/README.md

 You're ready to create the Makefiles and build the pass.

 ```
-cmake ..
+cmake3 ..
 make
 ```

 There should be a shared library for your new pass in skeleton/libSkeletonPass.so.
 When you compile a program with LLVM it will load your pass and automatically call it.
 You'll need a C file to use as a test.
 You can use the test.c you created in Step 0 or create a new file.

 ```
 ~/ug3-ct/build/bin/clang -Xclang -load -Xclang skeleton/libSkeletonPass.so ~/ug3-ct/build/test.c